Generic selectors

 Key Takeaways

 • Tortoises are not the same as turtles.
-Tortoises are terrestrial animals, which means they live on the land.
+Tortoises are terrestrial animals, which means they live on land.

 What Are They?

-Tortoises are amazing four-legged reptiles from the Testudinidae family that have elephant-like feet and a solid shell that covers their back and belly.
+Tortoises are four-legged reptiles from the Testudinidae family with elephant-like feet and a solid shell that covers their back and belly.
+These animals are often confused with turtles, but tortoises are strictly terrestrial: they live on land, not in water.

 Do They Make Good Pets?